Battle of the Lake of Antioch: Aftermath

-Crusader casualties were overall low.
-The chronicler Ralph of Caen states that Conan of Brittany was slain in the battle Bohemond's calculated risk paid off.
-Radwan's army disintegrated and thousands were killed during the rout.
-Bohemond's generalship of a very high order allowed the crusaders to maximize their limited resources in a risky battle.
-His aggressive tactics and the coherence and discipline of the crusader army enabled it to destroy a much larger force which probably expected the crusaders to take up a defensive position.
+Crusader casualties were light, and Bohemond's calculated risk paid off.
+Radwan's army disintegrated, and thousands were killed during the rout.
+Bohemond's generalship of a very high order allowed the Crusaders to maximize their limited resources in a risky battle.
+His aggressive tactics and the coherence and discipline of the Crusader army enabled it to destroy a much larger force which probably expected the Crusaders to take up a defensive position.

-Historian Thomas Asbridge notes that "The fate of the entire crusade had been gambled on Bohemond's ability to break the massed Aleppan ranks with a perfectly timed, crushing cavalry charge.
+Historian Thomas Asbridge notes "The fate of the entire crusade had been gambled on Bohemond's ability to break the massed Aleppan ranks with a perfectly timed, crushing cavalry charge.
 With one bold manoeuvre he changed the course of the battle, throwing Ridwan's army into a chaotic rout."
-The crusaders had successfully fended off two relief forces - those of Duqaq and Radwan.
-The arrival of an English supply fleet at St Symeon in March 1098, combined with the victory against Radwan boosted morale and enabled the crusaders to tighten the screw on Antioch and continue the siege.
+The Crusaders had successfully fended off two relief forces from Duqaq and Radwan.
+The arrival of an English supply fleet at St Symeon in March 1098 combined with the victory against Radwan boosted morale and enabled the Crusaders continue the siege.